amitabhadey/texteditor/README.md

-# Text Editor - has a GUI and grades composition
+# Text Editor

-A simple text editor that grades your composition.
+A simple text editor with a GUI that grades your composition.
 GUI is built on Python tkinter.
-Composition is graded via algorithms based on textstat.
+Composition is graded via algorithms based on textstat and developed further.

 ## Getting Started